 So, what can we do to support and care for our caregivers?
 Only one-sixth of the caregivers in the above study were asked by a medical professional what they need for themselves.
 Eighty-four percent of caregivers reported that they could use more information and help about caregiving topics, such as keeping their loved one safe at home, managing their own stress, managing their loved ones challenging behaviors, and dealing with incontinence or toileting issues.
 However, many reported frustration regarding where to get assistance and information on these topics.

 It is our aim at Hospice of Lansing to use this blog to help educate caregivers and others in our community about resources, provide tips on common issues that caregivers face, and use it as a platform to discuss hospice and palliative care.
-We will post on a weekly basis, and we want anyone reading this blog to feel free to email with recommendations for topics, questions that you may have been hesitant to ask, end-of-life issues you want to know more about, and comments or suggestions.
+We want anyone reading this blog to feel free to email us with recommendations for topics, questions that you may have been hesitant to ask, end-of-life issues you want to know more about, and comments or suggestions.
 When we include statistics in our posts, we will provide you with citations so you can see where the information is coming from.
 We will also utilize our staff and volunteers’ knowledge and wisdom in the hope that our experiences help and support the caregivers in our community.